DataBiosphere/toil/docs/running/overview.rst

 Cloud Job Stores
 ~~~~~~~~~~~~~~~~

-Toil also supports using different cloud storage systems as the job store.
-Currently
+Toil currently supports the following cloud storage systems as job stores:

- - :ref:`awsJobStore`
+ - :ref:`awsJobStore`,
- - :ref:`azureJobStore` and
+ - :ref:`azureJobStore`, and
- - Google are supported
+ - :ref:`googleJobStore`.

-..
-FIXME, ADD LINK TO GOOG JOBSTORE INSTRUCTIONS

-are supported.
 These use cloud buckets to house all of the files.
 This is useful if there are several different
 worker machines all running jobs that need to access the job store.

 .. _batchSystemOverview: